-Ms. Chu Hoi Ying, aged 42, is the deputy chief financial officer, the qualified accountant, Company Secretary and one of the Authorised Representatives of the Company.
+Ms. Chu Hoi Ying, aged 42, was appointed as (i) the Company Secretary, (ii) the Authorised Representative, and (iii) the Process Agent on 15 March 2024 and as the chief financial officer on 30 December 2024.
 Ms. Chu received a Bachelor of Business Administration from Lingnan University in 2004.
 Ms. Chu has been serving as a senior financial manager of the Company since September 2019.
 Prior to joining the Company, Ms. Chu also served financial management and accounting roles at Shunfeng International Clean Energy Limited (stock code: 1165), and served as an auditor at Grant Thornton and Horwath Hong Kong CPA Limited.
 She is a member of the Hong Kong Institute of Certified Public Accountants.
 Ms. Chu joined the Group in September 2019.